ttys3/mime_guess2/README.md

  stable API and are often updated in patch (`x.y.z + 1`) releases to be as correct as possible.
 MIME changes are backported to previous major releases on a best-effort basis.

-Note that only the extensions of paths/filenames are inspected in order to guess the MIME type.
+Note that only the extensions of paths/filenames are inspected in order to infer the MIME type.
 The file that may or may not reside at that path may or may not be a valid file of the returned MIME type.
 Be wary of unsafe or un-validated assumptions about file structure or length.